1. NATIONAL TB CONTROL PROGRAMME

 An NGO policy has been formulated.
-Five different schemes for involvement of NGOs have been envisaged and NGOs are encouraged to apply for collaborating in the scheme with a view to foster effective community participation in the RNTCP.
+Five different schemes for the involvement of NGOs have been envisaged and NGOs are encouraged to apply for collaborating in the scheme with a view to foster effective community participation in the RNTCP.
 Depending on the capacity of the NGOs, their possible area of involvement can be

 1. Health education and community outreach